Sanders493/Roman-Numeral-Converter/README.md

 * [Other information](#other-information)

 ## General info
-This project is command line based classic Tic Tac Toe game.
+This project is command line based roman numeral
-They are 2 game modes:
-- PvP: This game mode allow two people to compete with eachother
-- PvE: This game mode allows the user to play against the computer

 ## Technologies
 Project is created with:
 * Python 3.12.4
-* Numpy 2.0.0

 ## Setup
 To run this project, install it locally.